jeffreykegler/hoonlint/misc/whitespace.md

 * A kingside jogging.
   The base column of its jogs
+  should be aligned
-  should be 2 stops after the anchor column.
+  2 stops after the anchor column.

 * A vertical gap.
   Its inter-comment column should be the anchor column.
   Its pre-comment column should be undefined.

 * A TISTIS,
-  aligned one stop after than the anchor column.
+  aligned one stop after the anchor column.

 * A vertical gap.
   Its inter-comment column should be the anchor column.
   Its pre-comment column should be undefined.

-* A tail, starting at the anchor column.
+* A tail, aligned at the anchor column.

 # Battery hoons